Bumilka/UserForm-React-Redux-SpringBoot/readme.md

 Project is created with:
 * React App
 * Spring Boot
-* Bootstrap: version 4.1.3

 ## Setup

-* Backend:
+### Backend:
-To run this project, install it locally using IntelliJ IDEA <https://www.jetbrains.com/idea/>
+* To run this project, install it locally using IntelliJ IDEA <https://www.jetbrains.com/idea/>
+* Open backend folder in IntelliJ IDEA
+* Run UserFormApplication
+* Open on your browser: http://localhost:8080/h2-console/login

 * Frontend:
 To run this project, install it locally using npm: